Today I’d like to talk a little bit about a subject both elementary and extremely complex: the major scale.

-Based on my experience as a student first and then teacher I’ve had more than once the feeling of this topic being treated in a superficial or even misleading way.
-I’m thinking mostly to the study of electric guitar since this is my main field, but I’ve seen that the same happens for other instruments or musical education in general.
+Based on my experience as student and teacher, I’ve often felt that this topic was treated in a superficial or even misleading way.
+I’m thinking mostly about the electric guitar, but I’ve seen that it happens for other instruments too.

 Talking about electric guitar, I’ve noticed that many times people talking about the major scale (or any other scale) are actually just showing the fingerings for that scale on the guitar.
 This could lead to the idea that fingering and scale are basically the same.
 Probably it happened to you too to see someone showing the shapes for a scale using a bunch of different shapes (maybe using the CAGED system) always starting from the lowest note available.

 You’re right, they’re not the same.

 Let’s take this example:

-there’s no doubt that all the notes above are in the scale of C major, but if we play them this way they won’t sound as the same scale and definitely they won’t sound as C major!
+there’s no doubt that all the notes above are in C major, but playing them as they’re written definitely won’t sound as C major!

-So the main point (which should be implied but not always is) is: if you want to play any C-scale please start and end on C!
+So the main point is: if you want to play a C Major scale please start and end on C!